Frozenlock/dresser/readme.md

 	- `exists?` Whether the field exists.
 	- Equality condition is implied if no operator is provided.
     ```clojure
-	;; Fetches the users with a name 'greater than' "M" and where the `:age` field exists.
+	;; Fetches users with a name greater than "M" and where `:age` exists.
 	(db/fetch my-db :users {:where {:name {db/gt "M"}
                                     :age {db/exists? true}}
                             :only [:name]})